pastnetworks/pastnetworks.github.io/venues.md

 ## Transportation
 <!--The Centre Cívic Convent de Sant Agustí is in the city centre of Barcelona, less than 600 meters from the metro stations Arc de Triomf (red line L1) and Jaume I (yellow line L4) and with several bus stops nearby.-->
 The city center is easily accessible by metro.
-Once the venue for the first day of the school is announced, we will provide more information here.
+The Centre Civic Drassanes is in the city centre, 350 meters from the metro station Drassanes (green line L3), and 400 meters from the metro station Paral·lel (served by both the green line L3 and the lilac line L2).
-The University of Barcelona Physics Faculty is right by the metro stop Palau Reial (green L3).
+The University of Barcelona Physics Faculty is right by the metro stop Palau Reial (green line L3).

 La Hacienda Princesa is placed in the city centre.
 The historical tour will end at the venue.
 Further information on this to be announced.